Momentum-Technologies/oci-waf-nsg-generator/README.md

 FileNotFoundError: [Errno 2] No such file or directory: 'services'
 ```

-It means that your credentials are incorect, or you have configured an unssuscribed region.
-Check your authnetication parameters.
+It means that your credentials are incorrect, or you have configured an unsubscribed region.
+Check your authentication parameters.

 Oracle PLS fix... meaningful messages would be nice.